-When you’re looking for a provider, whether you need managed cloud or colocation space, it’s important to understand what makes a data center tick.
-Data center infrastructure varies by provider, but the basics should always be the same.
+When you’re looking for a provider, whether you need space for colocation or cloud services, it’s important to understand what makes a modern data center operate.
+Data center infrastructure and data center design vary by provider, but the basics should always be the same.

 When it comes to data center infrastructure, seeing is believing

 Seeing certain elements of data center infrastructure, firsthand, can increase confidence in your ultimate selection.
 Here are a few examples of where seeing is believing:

 Some data centers say they offer customizable workspaces that can be used in the event your facility becomes unusable.
 But is that “workspace” a few second-hand chairs and tables bought at a going-out-of-business sale and set up in an unused storage room?
 Or is it comfortable desk space and conference rooms with all the amenities, including whiteboards, telephone systems, connectivity, coffee, etc.

 Data centers should also offer you the ability to customize server space to accommodate your organization’s needs.
 For example, maybe you need extra security around particularly sensitive workloads, or you may need room to grow as your business expands.
 Talking to your tour guide about your needs will help them show you how the space can be customized.

 The space is more than just server racks, here are a few examples of how your equipment might be housed:

 - Cabinets: An equipment storage structure with adjustable vented shelves and perforated locking doors